dvsa/vol-functional-tests/README.md

 - Possibly refactor getCurrentDay/Month/Year to either return strings or add new methods enterText Method to accept int input to parse into a String and run string method.
 - Refactor db to not take the environment as a variable.
 Instead, a class to set environment variables that are then pulled into active support from the top level.
 - Add hashmap for dates for clarity of what date is what.
 I.e. dates[0] is instead dates['day'] or something similar.
+- Place variable in ESBR.xml method to stop it updating and requiring changes in git.